-Personnel helped to set up Nightingale hospitals around the country, which have been providing additional care capacity for coronavirus patients.
+Personnel helped to set up Nightingale hospitals around the country, which provided additional care capacity for coronavirus patients.

 - These include hospitals at London's ExCel, Birmingham's NEC and a hospital at Manchester Central Convention Complex, formerly known as the GMEX, opened after being set up with the help of military personnel.